boguss1225/obect-detection-tubeworm/README.md

 # Common installation errors
 https://github.com/boguss1225/obect-detection-tubeworm/issues?q=is%3Aissue+is%3Aclosed

+# Further things to do
+- Check missing annotation in the image (I think there are some)
+- Additional image preprocessing adjustment

 # References
 - Hoeksema BW, Timmerman RF, Spaargaren R, Smith-Moorhouse A, van der Schoot RJ, Langdon-Down SJ, Harper CE.
 Morphological Modifications and Injuries of Corals Caused by Symbiotic Feather Duster Worms (Sabellidae) in the Caribbean.
 Diversity.
 2022; 14(5):332. https://doi.org/10.3390/d14050332